Library: Policy

 3. Licensing staff determines one of the dispositions in this Instruction.

-(1) Complaints or concerns not meeting criteria, per Oklahoma Administrative Code (OAC) 340:110-1-9.2(d) are discussed with the complainant, and when appropriate, a referral is made to another entity, such as local law enforcement officials, Adult and Family Services (AFS), or the Office for Civil Rights.
+(1) Complaints or concerns not meeting criteria, per Oklahoma Administrative Code (OAC) 340:110-1-9.2(d) are discussed with the complainant, and when appropriate, a referral is made to another entity, such as local law enforcement officials, Adult and Family Services , or the Office for Civil Rights (OCR).

 (2) A complaint alleging Licensing requirement violation or an unlicensed facility is investigated by Licensing staff.
 This information is recorded as a complaint regardless of the caller's purpose.
-Licensing staff in the area where the facility is located, is notified as soon as possible, and Form 07LC012E, Licensing Complaint, is forwarded to Licensing staff.
+Licensing staff in the area where the facility is located is notified as soon as possible, and Form 07LC012E, Licensing Complaint, is forwarded to the appropriate Licensing staff.
+On receipt, the Licensing staff reviews the 07LC012E and follows duplicate complaint processes, per Instructions to Staff #4 of this Section, when applicable.

-(3) A complaint alleging child abuse or neglect is immediately referred to CWS, with a copy of Form 07LC012E, Licensing Complaint.
+(3) A complaint alleging child abuse or neglect is immediately referred to CWS, with Form 07LC012E, Licensing Complaint.
 The referral is documented on the form.
-When an immediate response to the referral is not received, Licensing staff follows up the next Oklahoma Department of Human Services (DHS)-business day to obtain a response.
+When an immediate response to the referral is not received, Licensing staff follows up the next Oklahoma Human Services OKDHS-business day to obtain a response.

 (A) Complaints referred to CWS include alleging harm or threatened harm to a child's safety occurring through non-accidental physical or mental injury, sexual abuse, neglect, or failure or omission to provide protection from harm or threatened harm.